codemonkeysio/LeetCode/02-climbing-stairs-v1/notes.md

 - To see the diagram you'll need to install <a href="https://github.com/mermaid-js/mermaid">mermaid</a> or you can copy the mermaid code and paste in the <a href="https://mermaid-js.github.io/mermaid-live-editor/edit#eyJjb2RlIjoiZ3JhcGggVERcbkFbQ2hyaXN0bWFzXSAtLT58R2V0IG1vbmV5fCBCKEdvIHNob3BwaW5nKVxuQiAtLT4gQ3tMZXQgbWUgdGhpbmt9XG5DIC0tPnxPbmV8IERbTGFwdG9wXVxuQyAtLT58VHdvfCBFW2lQaG9uZV1cbkMgLS0-fFRocmVlfCBGW2ZhOmZhLWNhciBDYXJdXG4iLCJtZXJtYWlkIjoie1xuICBcInRoZW1lXCI6IFwiZGVmYXVsdFwiXG59IiwidXBkYXRlRWRpdG9yIjp0cnVlLCJhdXRvU3luYyI6dHJ1ZSwidXBkYXRlRGlhZ3JhbSI6dHJ1ZX0">Mermaid Live Editor</a>.

-- From the diagram we can see there are 3 distinct ways to climb to the top when <span class="post-term-one">n</span> = 3 since we can ignore the scenarios where we take extra steps.
+- From the diagram we can see there are <span class="post-term-one">3</span> distinct ways to climb to the top when <span class="post-term-one">n = 3</span> since we can ignore the scenarios where we take extra steps.

 - To help you see a pattern try drawing out more diagrams for larger values of <span class="post-term-one">n</span> or creating a generalized diagram for any value of <span class="post-term-one">n</span>.

-- The diagram is an example of a <span class="post-term-one">recursion tree</span>.
+- The diagram above is an example of a <span class="post-term-one">recursion tree</span>.

 - So, one way to solve this problem is to come up with a <span class="post-term-one">recursive formula</span> that represents how many distinct ways we can climb the stairs.